 Last, but certainly not least, is the big smoke.
 Sydney sits high on any international destination hit list, let alone being the draw card and gateway to NSW.

-It has something for everyone: stunning harbour side location, the iconic beaches, excellent restaurants, fantastic cafes and pubs, world heritage sites, terrific shopping, incredible festivals, a multicultural population, and good year round weather.
+It has something for everyone: stunning harbour side location, the iconic beaches (such as the famous Bondi Beach), excellent restaurants, fantastic cafes and pubs, world heritage sites, terrific shopping, incredible festivals, a multicultural population, and good year-round weather.

 But don’t just use Sydney as a gateway to NSW and Oz, give it at least 3 days.